ihassanjavaid/Connect-Four-Java/README.md

 # To be added
 - [ ] Filing
 - Contents of the file include: Name of the players, winner of the game, game time
+- [ ] Leaderboard class
+- The class that'll provide the object for writing to the class filing

 ## The mighty team includes